pgodsalve/Dr-Chris-Godsalve/README.md

 #### School years

 Things were soon on the up after Tom became a security guard and Lisa started work in a factory.
 Eventually they were able to afford a house in Southcote, Reading, where Chris went to school.
 Holidays included trips to stay with Lisa’s family in the Rhineland, Germany where Chris formed a close bond and admiration for his Grandpa ‘Opa Fritz’ who was a communist, a snappy dresser and appreciated Chris’ intelligence and sensitive nature.
 Chris attended Blessed Hugh Farringdon school, here he met lifelong friend John Devaney.
-They shared a love of music.
+They shared a love of music and astronomy.
+John introduced Chris to much music, and they attended gigs of many iconic musicians together.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745604628/in/dateposted-public/" title="Schoolboy Chris"><img src="https://live.staticflickr.com/65535/49745604628_63c268be08_n.jpg" width="211" height="320" alt="Schoolboy Chris"></a><a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49745605638/in/dateposted-public/" title="Aunts"><img src="https://live.staticflickr.com/65535/49745605638_571af115f9_n.jpg" width="302" height="320" alt="Aunts"></a>